mljar/mljar-supervised/README.md

  - `Perform` for building ML pipelines to use in production,
  - `Compete` mode that trains highly-tuned ML models with ensembling and stacking, with a purpose to use in ML competitions.

-Of course, you can further customize the details of each mode to meet requirements.
+Of course, you can further customize the details of each `mode` to meet the requirements.

-It integrates many popular frameworks:

- - pandas
- - scikit-learn
- - xgboost
- - lightGBM
- - CatBoost
- - Tensorflow
- - Keras

-## What's good in it? :eyes: :cake: :boom:
+## What's good in it? :boom:

-- `mljar-supervised` creates markdown reports from AutoML training full of ML details and charts.
+- It is using a many algorithms: `Baseline`, `Linear`, `Random Forest`, `Extra Trees`, `LightGBM`, `Xgboost`, `CatBoost`, `Neural Networks`, and `Nearest Neighbors`.
+- It can do features preprocessing, like: missing values imputation and converting categoricals.
+What is more, it can also handle target values preprocessing (You won't believe how often it is needed!).
+For example, converting categorical target into numeric.
+- It can tune hyper-parameters with `not-so-random-search` algorithm (random-search over defined set of values) and hill climbing to fine-tune final models.
 - It can compute the `Baseline` for your data.
 So you will know if you need Machine Learning or not!
 You will know how good are your ML models comparing to the `Baseline`.
 The `Baseline` is computed based on prior class distribution for classification, and simple mean for regression.
 - This package is training simple `Decision Trees` with `max_depth <= 5`, so you can easily visualize them with amazing [dtreeviz](https://github.com/parrt/dtreeviz) to better understand your data.
 - The `mljar-supervised` is using simple linear regression and include its coefficients in the summary report, so you can check which features are used the most in the linear model.
-- It is using a many algorithms: `Baseline`, `Linear`, `Random Forest`, `Extra Trees`, `LightGBM`, `Xgboost`, `CatBoost`, `Neural Networks`, and `Nearest Neighbors`.
-- It can do features preprocessing, like: missing values imputation and converting categoricals.
-What is more, it can also handle target values preprocessing (You won't believe how often it is needed!).
-For example, converting categorical target into numeric.
-- It can tune hyper-parameters with `not-so-random-search` algorithm (random-search over defined set of values) and hill climbing to fine-tune final models.
 - It can compute Ensemble based on greedy algorithm from [Caruana paper](http://www.cs.cornell.edu/~alexn/papers/shotgun.icml04.revised.rev2.pdf).
 - It can stack models to build level 2 ensemble (available in `Compete` mode or after setting `stack_models` parameter).
 - It cares about explainability of models: for every algorithm, the feature importance is computed based on permutation.
 Additionally, for every algorithm the SHAP explanations are computed: feature importance, dependence plots, and decision plots (explanations can be switched off with `explain_level` parameter).
+- `mljar-supervised` creates markdown reports from AutoML training full of ML details and charts.
+- There is [Golden Features](https://supervised.mljar.com/features/golden_features/) algorithm available and [Features Selection](https://supervised.mljar.com/features/features_selection/) that can work with any ML algorithm.

-## Available Modes :school: :books:
+## Available Modes :books:

+In the [docs](https://supervised.mljar.com/features/modes/) you can find details about AutoML modes are presented in the table .

 ### Explain